-Pumpkin Island Eco Retreat on the Southern Great Barrier Reef is a climate action leader and the first sustainable, beyond carbon neutral island hotel in Australia.
+Not only is Pumpkin Island Eco Retreat on the Southern Great Barrier Reef a sustainable climate action leader, but it’s also the perfect isolated getaway.

-There are others on the island, but it feels like I have it all to myself, and I am loving the seclusion.
-My afternoon has been filled with lazy beachcombing and picking small but sweet oysters off the rocks.
+While there were others on the island, but it felt like I have it all to myself, and I am loved the seclusion.
+My afternoon was filled with lazy beachcombing and picking small but sweet oysters off the rocks.

 I’ve got my favourite beach swing chair just a few metres from the water’s edge, a bed where I am lulled to sleep by gentle waves lapping the beach.
 There’s also a plunge pool if I don’t want to take the few steps down to the water for a swim.